 Chemotherapy is used for certain patients.
 Circumstances where chemotherapy may be considered include patients with high-risk features such as a high grade tumour, large tumour size or lymph node involvement.
 Chemotherapy may be used before or after surgery depending upon the situation.
 Chemotherapy is commonly used in breast cancers that have negative hormone receptors.

 Targeted therapy is used in breast cancers that over express the HER2 protein.
 The HER2 protein is present in approximately 20% of breast cancers.
-The monoclonal antibody Herceptin has been developed to treat these cancers.
+The monoclonal antibody Herceptin and other targeted therapies have been developed to treat these cancers.

 What are the Side Effects of Radiation Therapy?

-The potential side effects of radiation treatment are divided into acute side effects (can occur during and shortly after radiation treatment) and late effects (can occur months to years after radiation treatment) and depend upon the areas treated.
+The potential side effects of radiation therapy for breast cancer are divided into acute side effects (can occur during and shortly after treatment) and late effects (can occur months to years after treatment) and depend upon the areas treated.

 Side effects during/soon after treatment (Early or ‘acute’ side effects)